brianmayeshiro/brianmayeshiro.github.io/essays/get-meteor-today.md

 If you’re a Mac or Linux user you can simply follow the instructions [here](http://meteortips.com/first-meteor-tutorial/getting-started/), but if you’re a Windows user you might need to do the following:
 1. Disable Windows real time protection or any other virus scanners
 2. Remind yourself to turn it back on later
-3. Change the windows association for .js files from Windows Script Host to IntelliJ (for IntelliJ users)
+3. Change the Windows association for .js files from Windows Script Host to IntelliJ (for IntelliJ users)
 4. Use Ubuntu on Windows
 5. If all else fails, consider switching to a Linux OS or buying a Mac